18 July 2022

-- Contact the Primary Supervisor, A/Prof Lyn Goldberg, if you have any questions about the project; and
+- Contact the Primary Supervisor, A/Prof Lyn Goldberg to discuss your suitability and the project's requirements; and

 - Copy and paste the title of the project from this advertisement into your application.
 If you don’t correctly do this your application may be rejected.

 - As part of your application, you will be required to submit a covering letter, a CV including 2 x referees and your project research proposal.

 Following the application closing date applications will be assessed within the College.
 Applicants should expect to receive notification of the outcome by email by the advertised outcome date.